Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 ### unmount

 The `unmount` command disassociates an Alluxio path with an under storage directory.
 Alluxio metadata for the mount point will be removed along with any data blocks, but the under storage system will retain all metadata and data.
-See [Unified Namespace](Unified-and-Transparent-Namespace.html) for more dtails.
+See [Unified Namespace]({{site.baseurl}}{% link en/advanced/Namespace-Management.md %}) for more details.

 For example, `unmount` can be used to remove an under storage system when the users no longer need data from that system.